xinntao/BasicSR-examples/README.md

 python train.py -opt options/example_option.yml
 ```

-If the training process is interrupted unexpectedly and resume is required, please use `--auto_resume` in the command:
+If the training process is interrupted unexpectedly and the resume is required.
+Please use `--auto_resume` in the command:

 ```bash
 python train.py -opt options/example_option.yml --auto_resume